OpenDSA/OpenDSA/RST/source/BucketHash.rst

 If many records are in the overflow bucket, this will be an expensive process.

-.. inlineav:: buckethashCON1
+.. inlineav:: buckethashCON1 ss
    :output: show

 Now you can try it yourself.

-.. avembed:: Exercises/Hashing/HashingBucketPRO.html
+.. avembed:: Exercises/Hashing/HashingBucketPRO.html ka
    :showbutton: hide

 A simple variation on bucket hashing is to hash a key value to some slot